mydana/CircuitPython_DMX_Transmitter/docs/glossary.rst

 * Mark - a term from telegraphy, and also used for asyncronous serial communication.
 It indicates the line is on, and corresponds to a logic high.

+* Packet - A collection of data sent down the wire.
+A DMX512 packet consists of a break, a START CODE, followed by up to 512 bytes of slot data.

 * PIO - Programmable I/O hardware
   A subsystem of the RP2040 microcontroller.
 There are two PIO in each RP2040.